A successful, well-established brand is immediately recognizable, loved and cherished by its customers - sometimes even the whole world.

 People love free things and they'll see your freebies and giveaways as a nice token of generosity.
 Coming from their beloved brand (yours!) earns extra points.

-Don’t forget to stamp your business name and logo on whatever you’re handing out, though.
+Don’t forget to stamp your business name and cool logo on whatever you’re handing out, though.

 7. Use Google AdSense Auto Ads